CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 It is important to understand that even if both the coarse mesh and the forest are partitioned, their partitions may not be equal.
 Thus, the forest tree with local id `i` may not be the same as the coarse mesh tree with local id `i`.
-If  a `cmesh` interface functions calls for a local tree id then a coarse mesh local tree id must be provided and if a `forest` interface function calls for a local tree id then a forest local tree id must be provided.
+If  a `cmesh` interface function calls for a local tree id then a coarse mesh local tree id must be provided and if a `forest` interface function calls for a local tree id then a forest local tree id must be provided.
 To convert between both, use the functions `t8_forest_ltreeid_to_cmesh_ltreeid` and `t8_forest_cmesh_ltreeid_to_ltreeid`.